 Assessment modes: Dissertation

 This module explores English Renaissance drama and its staging between the advent of the commercial theatres in London (circa 1580) and their closure during the early 1640s as a consequence of the English Civil War.
-This new module has been developed with, and will be co-taught by, scholars and theatre practitioners at London's Globe Theatre.
-The Globe's programme at both its new indoor Jacobean theatre (the Sam Wannamaker theatre) as well as its main outdoor theatre will form an important part of this module with you attending performances at both venues.
+This new module has been developed with, and will be co-taught by, scholars and theatre practitioners at Shakespeare's Globe, London.
+The Globe's programme at both its new indoor Jacobean theatre (the Sam Wannamaker Playhouse) as well as its main outdoor theatre will form an important part of this module with you attending performances at both venues.